mathewgomas-alfred/mathewgomas.io/general_concepts/projection/axonometric.rst

 We make a new document, and add a vector layer.

-On the vector layer, we select the straight line tool, start a line and then hold :kbd:`Shift` to make it snap to angles.
+On the vector layer, we select the straight line tool, start a line and then hold the :kbd:`Shift` key to make it snap to angles.
 This'll allow us to make a 30° setup like above:

 .. image:: /images/category_projection/projection_image_15.png
    :align: center